evhub/coconut/FAQ.md

 ### What versions of Python does Coconut support?

 Coconut supports any Python version `>= 2.6` on the `2.x` branch or `>= 3.2` on the `3.x` branch.
 See [compatible Python versions](http://coconut.readthedocs.io/en/master/DOCS.html#compatible-python-versions) for more information.

+### I saw that Coconut was recently updated.
+Where is the change log?

+Information on every Coconut release is chronicled on the [GitHub releases page](https://github.com/evhub/coconut/releases).
+There you can find all of the new features and breaking changes introduced in each release.

 ### Help!
 I tried to write a recursive iterator and my Python segfaulted!